HumanCellAtlas/upload-service/docker-images/base-alpine-python36/README.md

  * stages the file to be validated under /data
  * runs the validator
- * collects results and communicates them to the Ingest component
+ * collects results and communicates them to the Upload API

 ## Building a Validator on this Base